-Improving the quality of life of communities by nurturing behaviour change.
+Improving people's quality of life by nurturing behaviour change around household energy usage

 Health impacts caused by cold homes include cardiovascular and respiratory problems, diminished resistance to infection, and increased levels of anxiety and social isolation.

 We support residents who are struggling to pay their energy bills or cannot keep their homes warm enough.
 We aim to reduce the numbers of people living with preventable ill health, and to help reduce energy usage and cut carbon.

 fuel poverty awareness training

-Funded by DEFRA and the Energy Saving Trust, PECT is offering fuel poverty awareness training throughout January, February and March 2020.
+PECT is offering free poverty awareness training.
 These short sessions aim to raise awareness about fuel poverty and are suitable for anyone who has contact with members of the public who may be vulnerable.

 Sessions will provide advice about how to spot fuel poverty, how to provide basic advice and also when and where to refer people in need.
 You can book a stand-alone session or it can be part of an existing team meeting and will take from 30 minutes to one hour depending on the time you have available.